All Episodes

 We don't really mean everybody all ticked off.

-We you know, we might deal with Medicare.
+You know, we might deal with Medicare.

-We might oppose tax increase.
+We might oppose tax increases.

 No, this is as definitive as anything we've heard yet.

-So he went to the Today Show today, he talked to the co-host Matt Wauer, and uh Matt Wower said, uh, well, why not Use an increase in revenues, tax hikes to help with the debt problem.
+And Matt Wauer said, well, why not use an increase in revenues, tax hikes, to help with the debt problem?

 What's the evidence that you can present that tax cuts of the Bush era have accomplished their goals?